Home

 Black Mashannion State Park

-You'll be amazed at the PA Wildlife you'll see through the forest at all Pennsylvania State Parks but especially at Black Mashannion State Park.
+You'll be amazed at the PA Wildlife you'll see through the forest at all Pennsylvania State Parks but especially at Black Mashannion.

 It's extremely common for visitors to run across chipmunks, songbirds, and at dusk, bats!
 If you enjoy venturing deep into the forest or just sit quietly around your campfire you might see deer, raccoon, opossum, porcupine, flying squirrels, woodpeckers, wild turkey, grouse, skunks and hawks.
 Occasionally visitors have come across fox, weasel, bobcat, coyote and ravens and of course bears.